Death of a Salesman

 Willy expects to get a job transfer and Biff plans to get a loan to start a business.

-The "dream stage" has been going on for basically Willy’s entire life, but it’s still possible to pinpoint it within the play when everyone’s aspirations seem like they really will come to fruition.
+The "dream stage" has been going on for basically Willy’s entire life, but it’s still possible to pinpoint the moment within the play when everyone’s aspirations seem like they really will come to fruition.
 For a time, the future is full of promise.
 Willy plans to stop traveling and get a New York-based job, and Biff’s going to ask for a loan to start a business.

 Willy is fired and Biff doesn’t get any money from Oliver.